 If you prefer to deal with the flies in your house without using insecticide, there are some eco-friendly methods how to keep flies away naturally.

 You would need:

 Rubber band or tape

 Lemon, water and dish soap

-After that, cover the opening with the plastic bag and secure it in place with a rubber band or tape.
-Puncture a few holes in the plastic bag and that’s it, you are ready.
+After that, cover the opening with a plastic bag and secure it in place with a rubber band or tape.
+Puncture a few holes in the plastic bag, and that’s it – your fly trap is ready.